-A cover letter is like the front page of your resume, but in letter form.
-You write it just like a regular letter, but include certain things related to your resume and the particular job you are applying for.
+A cover letter is like the front page of your resume but in letter form.
+You write it just like a regular letter but includes certain things related to your resume and the particular job you are applying for.

-Though not every job ad requests it, it is always a good idea to include a cover letter when you send an employer your resume.
-Like your resume, a cover letter is a single page and consists of 3 to 5 paragraphs.
+It is always a good idea to include a cover letter when you send an employer your resume.
+Like your resume, a cover letter is a single page long and consists of 3 to 5 paragraphs.

-When writing a cover letter it is also wise to research the company because just going off the job ad isn’t enough.
+When writing a cover letter it is also wise to research the job, and just going off the job ad isn't enough either.
 Look up the company and try and learn a bit about them.
 This can help you make the letter specific since employers prefer it when an applicant seems to specifically want this job, not just any job.

-Make a master cover letter where you store all the brief paragraphs you write to outline certain skills, so that when you go to write a letter for a specific job, you can pull from there.
+Make a master cover letter where you keep all the brief paragraphs you write to outline certain skills, so that when you go to write a letter for a specific job you can pull from there.
 Sometimes certain experiences will relate to more than one job application, so these paragraphs can be reused.

-Still, always read through your cover letter before sending it to make sure there aren’t any references that don’t apply to that specific job application.
-Each letter should be written for that job in mind, and shouldn’t sound like a reused template.
+Still, always read through your cover letter before sending it to make sure there aren't any references that don't apply to the specific job application.
+Each letter should be written for that job in mind.

 Just like a resume, a cover letter has key sections that are always included.

 Put your first and last name at the top of the cover letter, on center stage, in a similar way to how you put your name at the top of your resume.
-This way, if the two papers should get separated they’ll still be distinguishable as a unit because of this similarity.
-It will also leave the readers with no confusion about who they are reading about.
+This way if the two papers should get separated they'll be distinguishable as a unit because of this similarity, and it will leave the readers with no confusion about who they are reading about.

-Then you’ll want to place your contact information below your name, just like how you did on your resume.
-You can think of your name and contact information as the header of your job application documents, present on each page for optimal clarity.
+Then you'll want to place your contact information here as well, again just like how you did so on your resume.
+You can think of your name and contact information like the header of your job application documents, present on each page for optimal clarity.

 Contact information to include: